boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # Introduction

-This document specifies new IP Flow Information Export (IPFIX) Information Elements (IEs) to solve a set of issues encountered with the specifications of ipv6ExtensionHeaders (to export IPv6 extension headers) and tcpOptions (to export TCP options).
+This document specifies new IP Flow Information Export (IPFIX) Information Elements (IEs) to solve a set of issues encountered with the specifications of ipv6ExtensionHeaders (to export IPv6 extension headers) and tcpOptions (to export TCP options) IEs.
 More details about these issues are provided in the following sub-sections.

-## ipv6ExtensionHeaders Issues
+## Issues with ipv6ExtensionHeaders Information Element

 The specification of ipv6ExtensionHeaders IPFIX IE does not: